shz/catcher-in-the-try/readme.md

 ### Backend

-There are a couple different ways to wire things up.
+There are a couple different ways to hook things up:

 ```javascript
 var citt = require('catcher-in-the-try');